 Found a bugbugA bug is an error or unexpected result.
 Performance improvements, code optimization, and are considered enhancements, not defects.
 After feature freeze, only bugs are dealt with, with regressions (adverse changes from the previous version) being the highest priority.?Create a ticket in our bug tracker.

-Release candidaterelease candidateOne of the final stages in the version release cycle, this version signals the potential to be a final release to the public.
-Also see alpha (beta).
-1. Publish the Field Guide with Dev Notes, commit the About page, begin drafting the release post, hard string freeze, and branchbranchA directory in Subversion.
+Release candidate 1.
+Publish the Field GuideField guideThe field guide is a type of blogpost published on Make/Core during the release candidate phase of the WordPress release cycle.
+The field guide generally lists all the dev notes published during the beta cycle.
+This guide is linked in the about page of the corresponding version of WordPress, in the release post and in the HelpHub version page. with Dev Notes, commit the About page, begin drafting the release post, hard string freeze, and branchbranchA directory in Subversion.
 WordPress uses branches to store the latest development code for each major release (3.9, 4.0, etc.).
 Branches are then updated with code for any minor releases of that branch.
 Sometimes, a major version of WordPress and its minor versions are collectively referred to as a "branch", such as "the 4.0 branch". for the release.
 (Slack archive, ZIP download).

 To get involved in WordPress core development, head over to TracTracAn open source project by Edgewall Software that serves as a bug tracker and project management tool for WordPress., and pick a 6.1 ticket.
 Need help?
 Check out the Core Contributor Handbook.